USA Banner

 Public benefits include:

-• Create and sustain jobs in U.S. vessels, ports and shipyards.
+• Creating and sustaining jobs in U.S. vessels, ports and shipyards.

-• Reduce maintenance costs and improve the U.S. transportation system’s overall state of repair (wear and tear on roads and bridges).
+• Reducing maintenance costs and improving the U.S. transportation system’s overall state of repair (wear and tear on roads and bridges).

-• Drive the mandatory use of emerging engine technologies.
+• Driving the mandatory use of emerging engine technologies.

-• Improve U.S. economic competitiveness by adding new cost-effective freight and passenger transportation capacities.
+• Improving U.S. economic competitiveness by adding new cost-effective freight and passenger transportation capacities.

-• Improve the environmental sustainability of the U.S. transportation system by using less energy and reducing air emissions (such as greenhouse gases) per passenger or ton-mile of freight moved.
+• Improving the environmental sustainability of the U.S. transportation system by using less energy and reducing air emissions (such as greenhouse gases) per passenger or ton-mile of freight moved.

-• Improve public safety and security by providing alternatives for moving hazardous materials outside heavily populated areas.
+• Improving public safety and security by providing alternatives for moving hazardous materials outside heavily populated areas.

-• Improve transportation system resiliency and redundancy by providing transportation alternatives during times of disaster or national emergency.
+• Improving transportation system resiliency and redundancy by providing transportation alternatives during times of disaster or national emergency.

-• Improve national security by adding to the nation’s strategic sealift resources.
+• Improving national security by adding to the nation’s strategic sealift resources.

 The Legislative History of the United States Marine Highway Program